Alcantara 6 solid innings, Marlins end 9-game skid vs Rays

 Marlins: RHP Elieser Hernandez (right lat) has his season end after being placed on to the 60-day IL. … INF Garrett Cooper (quadriceps) was out of the starting lineup.

-Rays: LHP Ryan Yarbrough (left groin tightness) could soon rejoin the rotation.
+Rays: LHP Ryan Yarbrough (left groin tightness) could soon rejoin the rotation. … LHP Cody Reed left in the eighth with pinkie finger soreness.

 UP NEXT